Best Reading Apps for 5th Grade [Updated for 2022]

 Here’s an app with a focus on language skills in general.
 If you set the options to turn off the voiceover feature, it becomes an outstanding reading comprehension app!
 The games offer fun practice with skills such as vocabulary, answering how, which and why questions, sequencing, making inferences, making predictions and understanding figurative language.

 With over 400 questions across 5 skill areas, Language Empires is quite comprehensive.
-It costs $24.99 to download, but is well worthwhile, especially for struggling students.
+It is well worthwhile, especially for struggling students.
 This app is great for families, especially if there are concerns about children’s language development, and also for schools and therapy programs.

-The app is free with in-app purchases.
-The company offers Math, Language Arts, and Science for $5.99 for each grade level, as well as Health grade 5 for $5.99.
+The company offers Math, Language Arts, Health, and Science for $13.99 for each grade level, as well as an elementary bundle that covers grades 1-5 Math and Language Arts for $37.99.

 5th Grade Reading Comprehension Prep: This app offers science and social studies themed passages with companion comprehension questions.
 It’s a bit more bare-bones than some of the other choices, and the reading level of the passages is on the high side for fifth graders.

 If you are looking for a good, reliable reading comprehension app for fifth grade, you have found your item!
 This no-nonsense app gets right to the point and will efficiently help kids with their comprehension.

 This app offers dozens of learning games that cover important grade 5 topics including reading, comprehension, math, and much more.
 Two games are included with the free version of the app, then users will want to subscribe with a monthly or annual subscription.
 The monthly version will run $4.99 and the annual subscription costs $29.99.